-ED problems can happen when your brain doesn't send the right signals, when erectile tissue is damaged, or when there isn't enough blood flow - such as when the arteries that carry blood to the penis become narrowed by a buildup of plaque (artherosclerosis).
+ED problems can happen when your brain doesn't send enough or any signals, when there isn't enough blood flow, or when erectile tissue is damaged.

-What is Erectile Dysfunction?1
+What is Erectile Dysfunction?
+2

 ED is the consistent inability to sustain an erection sufficient for sexual intercourse.
 That can be: